 Legal Virtual Car Racing Odds And Betting Lines

-When browsing an online legal sportsbook for virtual racing odds, they will appear similarly to those that seasoned bettors would come to expect when wagering on NASCAR, betting on the Daytona 500, or other real-world auto races such as IndyCar racing.
+When browsing an online legal sportsbook for virtual racing odds, they will appear similar to those that seasoned bettors would come to expect when wagering on NASCAR, betting on the Daytona 500, or other real-world auto races such as IndyCar racing.
 Moneyline odds are offered in the following racing categories:

 - Over/Under Finishing Placement